entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 <EntandoCode>curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v72 }}/dist/ge-1-1-6/samples/entando-tenant-ingress.yaml"</EntandoCode>

-2. Replace the placeholders with the appropriate values for your secondary tenant.
+2. Create an ingress for your primary and each of your secondary tenants.
+Replace the placeholders with the appropriate values for each tenant.
+Remember, your tenant ID will change for each ingress you create.
+    * For every secondary tenant, add the following snippet with its tenant ID under `metadata.labels`:
+      ``` yaml
+      EntandoTenant: YOUR-TENANT-ID
+      ```

-3. Create the Ingress:
+3. Apply each ingress with the following command:
 ``` bash
 kubectl apply -f entando-tenant-ingress.yaml -n YOUR-NAMESPACE
 ```